adityameharia/ravel/fsm/README.md

 <br/>
 <br/>

-- The Persist functions is the main function in this package which dumps the snapshot to the sink.
+- The Persist function is the main function in this package which dumps the snapshot to the sink.

 - The Release function is called when we are finished with the snapshot and all the data has been safely dumped.